Each year according to the International

 team, and also he did not want the Canadian Navy Brass to be aware of the weld quality

-produced and the unnecessary yard over costs generated by the welds.
+produced and the unnecessary yard over weld costs.

-ALL WELD DECISION MAKERS SHOULD FOCUS ON THEIR BEST WELD PRACTICES - PROCESS CONROL EXPERTISE.
+ALL WELD DECISION MAKERS HAVE A RESPONSIBILITY TO THEIR ORGANIZATION TO LEARN AND FOCUS ON THE REQUIRED BEST WELD PRACTICES - WELD PROCESS CONROL EXPERTISE.

-INTHIS USA SHIP YARD, I PROVIDED PROCESS CONTROL - BEST PRACTICE TRAINING WHICH REDUCED THE OIL TANKER
+INTHIS USA SHIP YARD, I PROVIDED MY WELD PROCESS CONTROLS - BEST WELD PRACTICE TRAINING PROGRAN WHICH IN A FEW MONTHS REDUCED THE OIL TANKER

-CONSTRUCTION WELD REPAIR COSTS BY > 6 MILLION DOLLARS PER SHIP.
+/ CONTAINER CONSTRUCTION WELD REPAIR COSTS BY APPROX. 60%.

-In building a fleet of oil tankers in Philadelphia, Aker Kvaerner, a global ship building company had budgeted a few hundred thousand dollars per-ship for its projected ship weld repairs.
-In 2007, I was called in to help this yard with it's weld quality and productivity problems.
-At this time the weld repair costs per oil tanker was approx. eight million dollars.
+In building a fleet of oil tankers / container ship at the Navy Yard in Philadelphia, this global ship building company had budgeted a few hundred thousand dollars per-ship for its projected ship weld repairs.
+In 2007, when I was called in to help the yard with it's weld quality and productivity problemsm at this time, the yard's mostly flux cored weld repair costs per vessel was between eight and ten million dollars.

 flux cored wires to weld all position, Vee Groove,